I know you're saying, why didn't you tell him that during the break?

 Its extraordinary success is based on an aggressive strategy that mixes fierce lobbying for tax breaks and innovative accounting that enables it to concentrate its profits offshore.

-We're supposed to hate lobbyists, and we're supposed to love things like Sarbanes Oxley.
+We're supposed to hate lobbyists, and we're supposed to love things like Sarbanes-Oxley.

 We're supposed to hate Enron type accounting, right?

-We're supposed gimmicks.
+Here, we're supposed gimmicks.

-We're supposed to stand up and give GE a standing O and put its CEO on the private sector hiring commission.
+We're supposed to stand up and give GE a standing O and put its CEO on the Private Sector Hiring Commission and then get stories in the New York Times: hey, there's nothing to see here.

-Nothing to see here.
+Move on, nothing to see here.

-By the way, uh, ladies and gentlemen, Obama has just announced, not paraphrasing this now, but he's just announced that he can't guarantee that social security checks will go out if the debt ceiling isn't raised on time.
+By the way, ladies and gentlemen, Obama has just announced, not paraphrasing this now, but he's just announced that he can't guarantee that social security checks will go out if the debt ceiling isn't raised on time.

-Here's the quote I cannot guarantee that those checks go out on August 3rd if we haven't resolved the issue because there may simply not be the money in the coffers to do it.
+Here's the quote: I cannot guarantee that those checks go out on August 3rd if we haven't resolved the issue because there may simply not be the money in the coffers to do it.

-He did it's an interview with Scott Pelley, the new uh info guy.
+He did, it's in an interview with Scott Pelley, the new info guy, according to excerpts released by CBS News.

 Folks, that's just an utter lie.